Skip to main content

 “There she is!”
 Rani Dheer Bai’s voice made everyone gathered back at the temple premises turn as Rajkuwari Heer Kanwar brought a visibly disturbed Ajbante Baisa to stand before the Maharani.

-“I apologize for the inconvenience Ranima.”
+“I apologise for the inconvenience, Ranima.”
 Ajbante Baisa’s voice shook scared.
 “I was lost in the gardens and before I knew it...”

 Back in the room after the morning prayers, Kunwar Shakta had explained the truth to Kunwar Partap.
 When Ajbante Baisa arrived in the room, he was leaving and greeted her politely before walking away.
 Kunwar Partap sat concentrating on fitting a brooch on his safa.

 “I...
 I am sorry...
 I truly am...
-I didn’t know I will get lost and...”
+I didn’t know I would get lost and...”
 She stopped as he turned to look at her.

 In an impulse, Kunwar Partap held her wrist and stopped her.